pknowles/vulkan_objects/README.md

    If it's truly needed there is always std::optional and std::unique_ptr, which better show the intent of a nullable object.

-2. Objects are general and have minimal dependencies
+2. Objects are general, have minimal dependencies and don't suck you into an ecosystem

+   For example, it's common to pass around an everything "context" object containing the VkDevice, maybe an allocator or queues.
+This is convenient, but then you have to have one of these objects everywhere.

-   Expose the full featureset of the API, but make shortcuts and special cases easy to write.
-Objects should be reusable and not impose unnecessary limitations.
+   Expose the full featureset of the API near-verbatim.
+Objects should be reusable and pluggable.
 A big part of this is the single-responsibility principle.

+   Make shortcuts and special cases easy to write, but by layering utilities on top.
+Allow objects to be replaced, don't force people to use them.

+   \*TODO: One exception here is the loader and function tables.
+Globals are not used, which necessitates function pointer tables.
+A workaround may be passing the tables as a template parameter to allow other loaders to be used, or an extra set of tables.

 3. Simple, singular implementation